 Baking Soda vs. Soda Ash

-Pool owners can often get confused between baking soda and soda ash and which to use in their pool.
-They are not the same thing and soda ash does a slightly better job of adjusting pH levels vs. total alkalinity, while baking soda (sodium bicarbonate) does better at adjusting alkalinity than pH.
+Pool owners often get confused between baking soda and soda ash, and which to use in their pool.
+Soda ash (sodium carbonate) does a slightly better job adjusting pH levels vs. total alkalinity, while baking soda (sodium bicarbonate) does better at adjusting alkalinity than pH.
 Read my complete guide on baking soda vs. soda ash in your pool for more information on their major differences.

 Baking Soda Is a Powerful Tool for Your Pool

 Baking soda is a miracle product: you can keep your fridge smelling fresh, bake cookies, brush your teeth, and clean almost anything with it.

 Since sodium bicarbonate is a pH buffer, you can use it to stabilize your pool water’s pH levels.
-It can boost total alkalinity as well, making it a low-cost tool to maintain your pool.
+It can also boost total alkalinity, making it a low-cost tool to maintain your pool.

-Whether you have corrosion, algae, or cloudiness, baking soda can help you get your pool back to standard, healthy conditions.
+Whether dealing with corrosion, algae, or cloudiness, baking soda can help you get your pool back to standard, healthy conditions.

 Next time you visit your local pool supply store, see if they have any giant bags of baking soda.
 You never know when you might need a natural pH balancer.
-If you’re curious about what other products laying around your house could help with your pool, check out my full guide on household products you can use in your pool.
+If you’re curious about what other products lying around your house could help with your pool, check out my complete guide on household products you can use in your swimming pool.

-Have questions?
-Let me know, always happy to help any way I can.
+Do you have questions?
+Let me know; I’m always happy to help in any way I can.